October Health – 2025 Report

 Decreased Employee Well-being

-High levels of productivity stress can lead to burnout, anxiety, and depression among employees, reducing overall job satisfaction. -
+High levels of productivity stress can lead to burnout, anxiety, and other mental health issues, reducing overall employee morale and well-being. -

 Increased Absenteeism

-Promoting mental health initiatives, such as those provided by October, can help mitigate these effects by supporting employee well-being and productivity.
+Implementing mental health support systems, like those offered by October, can help mitigate these effects by promoting a healthy work environment.

 What can government do to assist?